List of mayors of Belfast: History

-The position that is now the Lord Mayor originated in 1613 in the town's Royal Charter as the Sovereign of Belfast.
-In 1842, this position was restyled the Mayor of Belfast.
-In 1892, four years after Belfast was granted city status, the position was given Lord Mayor status, making it one of only three cities on the island of Ireland having a Lord Mayor, the other two being Cork and Dublin.
-In 1929, it became one of only six cities in the United Kingdom to have a Lord Mayor styled "the Right Honourable".
+The position that is now the lord mayor originated in 1613 in the town's Royal Charter as the sovereign of Belfast.
+In 1842, this position was restyled the mayor of Belfast.
+In 1892, four years after Belfast was granted city status, the position was given lord mayor status, making it one of only three cities on the island of Ireland having a lord mayor, the other two being Cork and Dublin.
+In 1929, it became one of only six cities in the United Kingdom to have a lord mayor styled "the Right Honourable".
 Until 1973 the position was held for three years, when it was reduced to its current term of one year.
-From 1921 until 1972, the Lord Mayor was automatically entitled to a seat in the Senate of Northern Ireland.
+From 1921 until 1972, the lord mayor was automatically entitled to a seat in the Senate of Northern Ireland.
+Until the mid 1990s, the lord mayor would have the option for a set of ornamental streetlights installed on their street for the duration of their term, which would then be moved to their successor's street.
+They were entitled to decline this and the streetlights are now permanently installed outside Ulster Hall.

 For most of the city's modern history, the position has been held by Unionists, with members of the Ulster Unionist Party holding the post for a total of 61 of the 67 years between 1921 and 1997.
-The first non-Unionist Lord Mayor since the partition of Ireland in 1921 was David Cook from the Alliance Party who was elected in 1978.
-The first nationalist Lord Mayor was not appointed until the election of Alban Maginness from the Social Democratic and Labour Party (SDLP) in 1997, while a Sinn Féin Lord Mayor was first elected in 2002.
-The loss of the Unionist majority on the Council in 1997 has resulted in a greater rotation of the position amongst the parties, which, like other elected positions within the Council such as Committee chairs, is now filled using the D'Hondt system.
+The first non-Unionist lord mayor since the partition of Ireland in 1921 was David Cook from the Alliance Party who was elected in 1978.
+The first nationalist lord mayor was not appointed until the election of Alban Maginness from the Social Democratic and Labour Party (SDLP) in 1997, while a Sinn Féin lord mayor was first elected in 2002.
+The loss of the Unionist majority on the Council in 1997 has resulted in a greater rotation of the position amongst the parties, which, like other elected positions within the Council such as Committee chairs, is now filled using the Jefferson method.